denniscual/restatum/README.md

 }
 ```

-`toggle` property is a `StoreAccessor` object.
+Container.toggle - property is a `StoreAccessor` object.
 Use this one if you want to access the store value or subcribe
 to the state chagne inside the Component, via passing this object as an argument to the hooks.

 ### useStoreState